Consumer law: Overview

 Competition and Consumer Act

-The Federal Circuit and Family Court of Australia (the Court) has jurisdiction over claims under the following provisions of the Competition and Consumer Act 2010:
+The Federal Circuit and Family Court of Australia (Division 2) (the Court) has jurisdiction under various provisions of the Competition and Consumer Act 2010.

 The Court has power to provide injunctive relief and award damages up to $750,000.